 Provide galvanized rebar, in accordance with the SCDOT Standard Specifications, in bridge decks and their concrete appurtenances, including barriers on this project.

-See "Galvanized Reinforcing Bars" Special provision in Exhibit 5.-Galvanizing is not required on steel studs, beam stirrups, or diaphragm reinforcement extended into decks.
+Galvanizing is not required on steel studs, beam stirrups, or diaphragm reinforcement extended into decks.

 Provide uncoated rebar elsewhere, including bridge substructure, approach slabs and barriers on approach slabs.